skyra-project/discord-components/packages/core/UPGRADING-TO-V4.md

 file, which is either an async request or reading from a file system, the latter is not possible in a web environment, and the former is asking for problems such as CORS errors or authentication issues.

+#### `discord-audio-attachment`

+The `discord-audio-attachment` has been added to allow showing and playing an audio file.
+Please note that this component is not an exact 1:1 representation of Discord's audio player, but it should be close enough for most use cases.
+The reason for this is that Discord uses a custom audio player that is not replicable in a web component.

 #### `discord-inline-code`